-What the new Act means for Victorian businesses
+What the Environment Protection Act 2017 Act means for Victorian businesses

-The new Environment Protection Amendment Act 2018 will change how Victoria regulates pollution, waste and contamination from businesses.
+The Act has changed how Victoria regulates pollution, waste and contamination from businesses.

-The new Environment Protection Amendment Act 2018 (the Act) comes into effect in July 2020.
-It signals the start of a fairer, more balanced era of environmental regulation for Victorian businesses.
+The Environment Protection Act 2017 (the Act) came into effect on 1 July 2021.
+It is the start of a fairer, more balanced era of environmental regulation for Victorian businesses.

 The Act aims for fairness for people who run their business legally.
-It will strengthen our powers to investigate businesses.
-There will also be large increases to penalties for rogue operators.
+It strengthens our powers to investigate businesses.
+There are large increases to penalties for rogue operators.

-The GED will apply to many businesses, including some that may be dealing with EPA for the first time.
+The GED applies to many businesses, including some that may be dealing with EPA for the first time.
 We’ll support you to understand your obligations.

 Occupational health and safety (OHS) law, which many businesses use and are familiar with, was the template for building the GED.

-The Act introduces a more flexible and risk-based approach.
-This includes a range of new tools we call permissions.
+The Act uses a more flexible and risk-based approach.
+This includes a range of tools we call permissions.
 Registrations, permits and licences are all permissions.
 They regulate activities according to the level of risk posed.

 If you produce industrial waste you must take it to a place that can lawfully receive it.
 This includes sorting, recovery and disposal facilities.
-New obligations and penalties apply to ensure waste is properly managed.
+Obligations and penalties apply to ensure waste is properly managed.